Asus RT-N13U WiFi router: Pros and Cons

 Power supply | 12 V / 1 A |

-The Asus RT-N13U router is equipped with Ralink RT3052 @ 320 MHz processor.
+The Asus RT-N13U router has a Ralink RT3052 @ 320 MHz processor.
 The 32 MB of RAM enables the router to handle multiple tasks and processes concurrently.
-It allows for the efficient switching and allocation of resources among different processes running on the router, facilitating multitasking and ensuring smooth operation.
-The flash memory in a Asus router is different from the volatile memory (RAM) that is used for temporary storage of data while the router is powered on.
-Flash memory of the RT-N13U retains its data even when the router is powered off, allowing the router to maintain its firmware and configuration settings across reboots.
+Flash memory retains its data even when the router is off.
+This allows the router to keep its firmware and settings across reboots.
+Asus often releases firmware updates.
+They improve the router's features, security, and bugs.
+They also add new features.

 Network